 - If a non-EEA national, the parent must have recourse to public funds.

 Further information about accessing this funding can be found here on the Northumberland County Council website or by speaking to a member of our friendly office team in school.

 A uniform list can be found here.
 School jumpers, cardigans and bookbags can be ordered from our supplier, Emblematic.
 We recommend that orders are placed early as demand is high over the summer holidays.

 We also have a ‘Uniform Recycling’ Swap Shop as an eco-friendly way of supporting our families with uniform expenses.
-This is run by Mrs Sayer our Child and Family Support Officer.
 Parents can leave clean, outgrown uniform in the drop box by the main entrance, this is sorted and redistributed to families as needed.
-Families who would like to access this service can speak to Mrs Sayer who is available at the entrance each morning at drop off.
+Families who would like to access this service can speak to any member of the staff team.